step-/JSON.awk/README.md

 Setup
 -----

-Add files JSON.awk and callbacks.awk to your project and follow the examples.
+Add files JSON.awk and optionally callbacks.awk to your project and follow the examples.

 Usage Examples
 --------------